Moving panorama

 The moving panorama was an innovation on panoramic painting in the mid-nineteenth century.
 It was among the most popular forms of entertainment in the world, with hundreds of panoramas constantly on tour in the United Kingdom, the United States, and many European countries.
 Moving panoramas were often seen in melodramatic plays.
-It became a new visual element to theatre and helped incorporate a more realistic quality.
+It became a new visual element to theatre and helped incorporate a more realistic quality by creating the illusion of movement with a scrolling mechanism.
 Not only was it a special effect on stage, but it also served as an ancestor and platform to early cinema.